 1. Refer your report to another agency

-This may be because it:
+This may be because the matter:

-- doesn't involve improper conduct.
+- doesn't involve improper conduct;

-- falls outside who we investigate.
+- falls outside who and what we investigate; and/or

 - should go to another agency that is better placed to act on it.